narayanharshit/Discord_Meme_Bot/README.md

 ### The command prefix to use : '$'

-### 1. To check the working of the bot, and watching it respond
+### 1. To verify the functioning and uptime of the bot, and watching it respond
 Input : $ping
 Output : pong!